MIT-Emerging-Talent/ET6-CDSP-starter/learning_goals.md

 # Our Group Learning Goals

-As a capable and committed team working on our group project, we aim to grow together—not just as individuals, but as collaborators.
-These are the learning goals we’ve set for ourselves as we prepare to build a meaningful and impactful project:
+As a capable and committed team working on our group project, we aim to grow together — not just as individuals, but as collaborators.
+These are the learning goals we’ve set for ourselves as we prepare to build a meaningful and impactful
+project:

 ## 1. Improve Team Collaboration